 Testosterone Usage Should Be Required to Be Disclosed

 It is something which should be disclosed, if one of the fighters is getting TRT treatment for legitimate therapy or not.
 There are ethics in business, in universities, in government jobs, in political offices, so why not sports?
 Why should TRT use be a secret?
 Some would argue TRT should be allowed in the sport as it takes the athletes performance to the next level, some consider it cheating, in the end.
 If it were required to be disclosed, and there was expulsion for not disclosing it, then perhaps sports could be more out in the open about it.
 But now things just got more complicated.
-Because now it usage would become a mandate.
+Because now its usage would become a mandate.
 As it stands, users have no choice but to be completely silent about their use of testosterone.

 Right Now Users Seem to Have No Choice but to be Mum (Silent) About it.

 American Testosterone replacement therapy and treatment protocols are very legal for a wide variety of valid reasons, even today.
-The problem with TRT is while it is legal in the United States it is cheating if not disclosed by the user, and this is the point that must be hit home.
-The problem is if someone admits to using TRT, they would be thrown out of sports.
+The problem with TRT is, while it is legal in the United States, it is cheating if not disclosed by the user and this is the point that must be hit home.
+The problem is, if someone admits to using TRT, they would be thrown out of sports.

 Administrative leadership has banned its use in the sport because athletes typically do not disclose it and not everyone uses it, and if it were allowed in sports, many would use it but there would be some who did not want to use it for health concerns.